stronnag/mwptools/docs/manual/docs/Support-for-inav-3.0-WP-features.md

 ## Attribute editing

-Of course, it's not necessary to use the new dialogues to set or change the new inav 3.0 features.
+Of course, it's not necessary to use the new dialogues to set or change the new INAV 3.0 features.

 * The `parameter3` value sets the altitude mode 0 = relative to home (legacy default), 1 = Absolute.
 * The `altitude` value is interpreted according to `parameter3`